 Watch the YouTube video.
-Below is an ABC10 news story featuring a Yuba City mom who created a sports scholarship program in honor of her teen son, Alec, who was tragically killed by a drunk driver while walking to school in October 2019.Dangers While Walking
+Below is an ABC10 news story featuring a Yuba City mom who created a sports scholarship program in honor of her teen son, Alec, who was tragically killed by a drunk driver while walking to school in October 2019.Dangers of Walking

 One of the most hazardous scenarios for pedestrians is crossing the street at a busy intersection.
-Even if the intersection has a designated crosswalk, there is still a significant risk to those who are crossing the street on foot.
+Even if the intersection has a designated crosswalk, there is still a significant risk to those crossing the street on foot.
 Drivers are often not on the lookout for people waiting to cross and will begin their turn just as the pedestrian has entered the intersection.
 Worse yet are accidents that occur when a motorist runs a red light or stop sign while a person is walking across the street.
 Such incidents are often fatal.
 If the pedestrian survives, they usually suffer life-altering injuries.Intersections and Pedestrians

 - Broken bones

-- Traumatic brain injuries (TBI) including concussion and post-concussion syndrome
+- Traumatic brain injuries (TBI), including concussion and post-concussion syndrome

 - Nerve damage

-- Spinal cord injuries including partial or full paralysis
+- Spinal cord injuries, including partial or full paralysis

 - Deep abrasions, also known as road rash